A complete guide to testing mobile applications with in-depth tutorials:

-Now the testing team owes the responsibility to make sure that showing permissions screen on the app launch on Android 6.0 and above and not showing permission screen on the lower versions.
+Now the testing team owes the responsibility to make sure that showing permissions screen on the app launched on Android 6.0 and above and not shown permission screen on the lower versions.

-#5) From the testing perspective, Pre-production build (i.e. beta version) testing is different on both the platforms.
-In Android, if a user is added to beta users list then he can see the updated beta build on the Play Store only if he is signed in into the play store with the same email ID which is added as a beta user.
+#5) From the testing perspective, Pre-production build (i.e. beta version) testing is different on both platforms.
+In Android, if a user is added to the beta users list then he can see the updated beta build on the Play Store only if he is signed in to the play store with the same email ID which is added as a beta user.

 Key Factors in Mobile Testing

-I have been working in Mobile Testing for the last 2 years on both iOS and Android Platform and all the key points mentioned below in this tutorial are from my personal experience and some got derived from the issues encountered in the project.
+I have been working in Mobile Testing for the last 2 years on both iOS and Android platforms all the key points mentioned below in this tutorial are from my personal experience and some got derived from the issues encountered in the project.

 Define your own scope of Testing

-If you are an iOS/Android Tester, I would suggest you to at least get yourself familiar with some common limitations/ basic functionalities of Android or iOS as it always adds value to our style of testing.
+If you are an iOS/Android Tester, I would suggest you get yourself familiar with some common limitations/ basic functionalities of Android or iOS as it always adds value to our style of testing.
 I know things are difficult to understand without citing examples.

-- We cannot change the permissions like camera, storage etc. on app level in Android devices which are below 6.0.1 version.
+- We cannot change the permissions like camera, storage, etc. on the app level in Android devices that are below the 6.0.1 version.

-- For iOS below 10.0 version, call kit was not there.
-Just to brief you in simple words, call kit is used by a calling app and displays full-screen view when a user is getting a call from the calling apps such as WhatsApp, Skype etc. Whereas for iOS versions below 10.0 we see those calls as a notification banner.
+- For iOS below the 10.0 version, the call kit was not there.
+Just to brief you in simple words, a call kit is used by a calling app and displays a full-screen view when a user is getting a call from a calling app such as WhatsApp, Skype, etc. Whereas for iOS versions below 10.0, we see those calls as a notification banner.